Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/testnet/rewards-claiming/rewards-claiming-faq.md

 #### What portion of rewards goes to my operator?

 Operators get a fixed 10% portion rewards.
+In a future release this will be variable.

 #### How can I receive rewards on testnet?